A primal-dual algorithm for image reconstruction with input-convex neural network regularizers: Background

-The convexity of $R_{\theta}$ with respect to the input $x$ can be guaranteed by imposing that the weights $W_{i}$ are non-negative and $h_i$ are convex, non-decreasing.
-Here $\theta=\{V_{i},W_{i},b_i\}$ represents the collection of all trainable parameters of the ICNN.
+Utilizing the fact that both non-negative sums of convex functions and composition of a convex and a convex non-decreasing function are convex, the convexity of $R_{\boldsymbol{\theta}}$ with respect to the input $\mathbf{x}$ can be guaranteed by imposing that the weights $\mathbf{W}_{i}$ are non-negative and $h_i$ are convex, non-decreasing.

-In this paper, we focus on solving (\ref{var-prob}), where the regularizer $R_{\theta}$ is parameterized by an ICNN.
-A major advantage of a convex setting over a non-convex one is the ability to compute a global optimum independent of initialization, allowing one to leverage the well-established theory of convex optimization with guaranteed convergence to efficiently solve (\ref{var-prob}).